Up to 60% off sofas & mattresses — limited‑time deals.

 Jackson Grant Steel Sofa

-I put the Grant Steel Sofa through my usual loop: two hours of laptop work at the center cushion, then a late-night episode marathon sliding into a half‑recline.
-The pocketed-coil seat has a springy “catch” that kept my hips from sinking, and my lower back stayed calmer than on softer foam-only seats.
-Marcus stretched out for gaming and the frame stayed steady.
-Mia liked the depth for curling up, but wanted a lumbar pillow to keep her feet from dangling.
+I used the Grant Steel Sofa for a two-hour laptop block, then came back for a long TV session in a half-reclined posture.
+The seat has a springy catch that kept my hips from sinking too far, and my lower back felt better than it usually does on softer foam-only sofas.
+Marcus stretched out for gaming and the frame stayed quiet and steady.
+Mia liked curling into the corner, but for feet-on-floor sitting she wanted a slim lumbar pillow so the 20-inch seat depth did not push her legs forward.

 What we liked